 Preferences: Preference given for families that qualify for supportive services offered.

-Preference Verification: Preference for families that qualify for supportive services offered at
+Preference Verification: Preference for families that qualify for supportive services offered at sewer and trash.

 For the PBV program, is the income limit the same as the HCV program?
 Same as HCV; see Chapter 3.